neeleshVyas/wingifyAssignmant/README.md

 | `/item/{id}` | itemId | POST | updates existing details of item |  {"item":{"itemId":"6","itemName":" Updated Book","price":"500"}} |
 | `/item/{id}` | | DELETE | deletes a specific item | { "status": true } |

-you can also run docker set up for this application by just docker build and docker run commands

 here is [link to postman][] for more details